-This year's excavations will be held at Billingsley House near Upper Marlboro in Prince George's County.
+Last year's excavations were held at Billingsley House near Upper Marlboro in Prince George's County.
 Owned by the Maryland Department of Natural Resources, Billingsley is operated as a historic house museum by the Maryland-National Capital Park and Planning Commission (M-NCPPC), who have graciously agreed to host and to assist with the excavations and project logistics this year.

 Though the house museum dates later (to the 18th century), the site is the core of a 700-acre tract that was patented to Major John Billingsley in 1662, "…for transportation of 14 servants in the year 1650."
 Though it's pretty clear from the archival record that Major Billingsley never actually lived on the property, a European-built structure is depicted on the parcel on a map of the Chesapeake published by Augustine Herrman in 1673 (and drafted much earlier).
 Whether or not this structure depicts an actual dwelling or is merely intended to symbolize surveyed and patented land is still an open question.
 What is not in question, is that the tract was inhabited.